hfridholm/neuralnet-old/README.md

 - create loding bar for when the network is training
 - create account on kaggle and download datasets
 - automaticly detect which headers is onehot and nrmliz
+- implement size t instead of int
+- create enums for return value for error handling
+- check pointers before asigning or accessing
+- change every type of variable to the same name
+- move functions into seperate files